abajcsy/crazyflie_human/README.md

 ```

 # Visualization
-To see the visualizations in action, run RVIZ:
+To see the visualizations of the human, the predictions, and the modeled goals, run RVIZ:
 ```
 roslaunch crazyflie_human rviz.launch
 ```